iRankHub/backend/docs/api.md

 To test the tournament management features, including leagues and formats:

 1. Use the `Login` endpoint to authenticate as an admin and receive a token.
-2. Use the token in the metadata for subsequent authenticated requests.
+2. Include the token in the request body for subsequent authenticated requests.
 3. Test the following scenarios:

    a.
 League Management: